tc39/proposal-temporal/docs/ambiguity.md

 Wall-clock time is controlled by local governmental authorities, so it can abruptly change.
 When Daylight Saving Time (DST) starts or if a country moves to another time zone, then local clocks will instantly change.
-Exact time however has a consistent global definition and is represented by a special time zone called [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time): (from Wikipedia)
+Exact time however has a consistent global definition and is represented by a special time zone called [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (from Wikipedia):

 > **Coordinated Universal Time (or UTC)** is the primary time standard by which the world regulates clocks and time.
 > It is within about 1 second of mean solar time at 0° longitude, and is not adjusted for daylight saving time.